nmillin/uw_madison_omega/README.txt

       -Go to Structure > Blocks and you will see a block created by MegaMenu -"Megamenu - Main menu" because I checked Main Menu -Assign the block to the Menu Region.
+      -Go to the bottom of Global.css and comment out the code for the default menu behavior.
       -Add a bunch of links to the Menu ex.
 Main Menu
               ADMISSIONS